jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (b) state, in respect of those objectives that are yet to be achieved, what action is required to achieve those objectives:
   (c) state, in respect of any order made by the court under this Part in relation to the child or young person to whom the plan relates, whether that order should continue in force, or be varied, suspended, or discharged, and whether any condition of that order should be continued in force, or be varied, suspended, or discharged, and the reasons for those recommendations:
   (d) state whether the court should make any other order under this Part in relation to that child or young person, and the reasons for that recommendation:
-  (e) state, in respect of those persons who were required to be given a copy of the plan pursuant to section 132, whether each of those persons agrees with the recommendations contained in the report.
+  (e) state, in respect of those persons who were required to be given a copy of the plan pursuant to section 132, whether each of those persons agrees with the recommendations contained in the report:
+  (f) contain the matters referred to in section 186(2A).
 (4) On the request of a person who is required to review a plan, for the purpose of reviewing the plan a care and protection co-ordinator—
   (a) must convene a family group conference, unless the plan relates only to a services order under section 86; and (b) may convene a family group conference if the plan relates only to a services order.